-Tracy Galloway, store director at Specsavers in Fort Kinnaird is reminding people to safeguard their sight and has the following advice to offer:
+Jill Dickson, store director at Specsavers in Dumfries, is reminding people to safeguard their sight and has the following advice to offer:

-It is important to remember that not all sunglasses offer adequate protection.
+and not all of them offer adequate protection.
 Specsavers stores can offer advice on choosing sunglasses which block out 100% of dangerous UVA and UVB rays, whilst allowing perfect clarity of vision.

 Wear your sunglasses to avoid future complications

 Excessive exposure to UV rays can cause a painful irritation in the cornea, at the front of the eye.
 It can also trigger Photokeratitis, a form of sunburn, which can lead to the development of age-related macular degeneration, cataracts and in some cases, ocular tumours.

 The damage is not limited to the eyes

 As well as causing damage to the eyes, sunlight can also age the skin around them.
 The natural reaction to bright sunlight is for us to screw up our eyes, which strains the surrounding facial muscles.
 This causes the formation of temporary crow’s feet, which become permanent once the skin’s elastin fibres become damaged by exposure to UV rays.